 Note: Later, we’ll cover how you can keep costs low, even when bidding on high cost keywords.

-When inputting your keywords into AdWords, make sure that you set them to ‘Exact Match,’ so that you only bid on the keywords that you have selected and no other variations.
+When inputting your keywords or negative keywords into AdWords, make sure that you set them to ‘Exact Match,’ so that you only bid on the keywords that you have selected and no other variations.

 If you want to learn more about targeting search ads effectively, you can read this guide.